Replace Gas Ducted Heating with Ducted Electric (updated for 2025)

 Installation Process and Considerations

 Before replacing a gas-ducted heating system with an electric alternative, it’s crucial to assess the current setup.
-Homeowners should consider if replacing like for like is the best option, as new electric heat pump systems are more efficient and cheaper to run than gas ducted heating.
+Homeowners should consider whether replacing like-for-like is the best option, as new electric heat pump systems are more efficient and cheaper to run than gas ducted heating.
 To get an accurate assessment, we will come to your home for a free quote and assessment.

 Long-term Benefits and Savings